liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/04-authentication-pipelines/03-authentication-pipelines.markdown

 `Authenticator`s let you do these things:

-- Log into @product@ with a user name and password maintained in an external system
+- Log into @sharepoint@ with a user name and password maintained in an external system
 - Make secondary user authentication checks
 - Perform additional processing when user authentication fails